lapkin25/XAI-Model/README.md

 ### Augmentation of model features

 Border area method is proposed here to create new binary features which are determined by a few features.

+## Explainability

+The border area method can be considered as interpretable.
+When a selected feature is considered, its border area contains the points for which this feature is crucial.